harrypm/DomesdayDuplicator/README.md

 # Windows Software Installation

+*Note there is chances of dropped samples every 10-25min, this is a software issue, as such the Windows Build is not recommended for high value archival captures, please use a Ubuntu/Mint Virtual machine USB live install or dedciated install for such.

-Today there is a [Windows Build](https://github.com/TokugawaHeavyIndustries/DomesdayDuplicator-WinBuild/releases/tag/v2.3) self-contained, just install USB libusb driver via ZigZag and you are ready to use the DdD.
+Today there is a [Windows Build](https://github.com/vrunk11/DomesdayDuplicator/releases/tag/fix_1.1) self-contained, just install USB libusb driver via [Zadig](https://zadig.akeo.ie/) and you are ready to use the DdD.

-Enable Amaplitude messurement
+Enable Amaplitude Messurement

 ![DomesdayDuplicator-Prefrences](https://user-images.githubusercontent.com/56382624/219953622-408a87f8-1f1c-450a-91b2-f2798673e27a.png)

-Hookup your RF sorce and Capture!
+Hookup your RF Tap and Capture!

 ![Windows-DdD-App](https://user-images.githubusercontent.com/56382624/219953404-2ad85772-7fe3-40e8-a4b3-9ea61443736d.gif)